Preparing for a Baby: What You Actually Need

 What do you actually need before a baby arrives?

-Is it better to buy a pram or a baby carrier first?
+Is it better to buy everything before the baby arrives?